 4K resolution is even more demanding.
 You already need a powerful graphics card to play games at 4K.

-If your graphics card came with less than 10-12 GB of VRAM, don’t even consider 4K gaming unless you want to upscale the resolution.
+If your graphics card comes with less than 10-12 GB of VRAM, don’t consider 4K gaming unless you want to upscale the resolution.

-Upscaling allows you to preserve a lot of VRAM space because it uses special textures that are made to look like they’re high-resolution.
+Upscaling allows you to preserve a lot of VRAM space because it uses special textures that look high-resolution.

 If you want to game at 8K, you’ll probably need over 20 GB of VRAM to store the enormous frame.

 Graphics card memory cannot be upgraded because it’s soldered onto the PCB.
-The circuit board design predetermines the maximum memory size on a graphics card.
-If a manufacturer decides to increase the memory size on a graphics card, the memory chip dies are doubled.
+The circuit board design predetermines the maximum amount on a card.
+If a manufacturer decides to increase the memory size on a card, the memory chip dies are doubled.

-Technically speaking, you could desolder all memory chips on your graphics card and replace them with chips that have twice the memory.
+Technically, you could desolder all memory chips on your graphics card and replace them with twice the memory.